-- RSAT clinician questions a participant about details regarding past sexual relationships although there are no questions on RSAT assessment instrument about such issues. - An educator in the RSAT program winks and blows kisses to several participants as they leave the classroom. - RSAT officer talks to a participant about sexual frustrations with their spouse and asks them if they find them sexually attractive.
+- A RSAT clinician questions a participant about details regarding past sexual relationships although there are no questions on RSAT assessment instrument about such issues. - A RSAT educator winks and blows kisses to several participants as they leave the classroom. - A RSAT Officer talks to a participant about sexual frustrations with her spouse and asks them if they find her sexually attractive.